Skip to main content

 In the mountains of the Hindu Kush Himalayan region the domination of society by males is prevalent throughout the region.
 And because the males are so dominate in this region, the main pattern of living is Patrilocal Residence.
 Once couples are married the women are forced to live with the husband and the rest of his family, in unfamiliar surroundings.
 Marriages are generally arranged by the parents, so the women have to learn to live with strangers, without any family support that she once enjoyed at home.

-This page titled 9.7: Residence Patterns is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.7: Residence Patterns is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform.